Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 One creature you can see within range feels a cold, spectral hand sink into its chest and grip its heart.
 At the beginning of each of the creature’s turns it takes 4d8 Necrotic damage and must succeed on a WIS Save or be [Frightened](conditions.md#frightened) until the beginning of its next turn, ending the effect on a success.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, the damage increases by 1d8 for every slot level above the 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the damage increases by 1d8 for every slot level above the 3.
 - **Classes**: Wizard
 *(Source: CS)*